pkimetal/pkimetal/README.md

 ## About this project

-pkimetal was created and is currently maintained by Rob Stradling at Sectigo (mailto:rob@sectigo.com).
+pkimetal was created by [Rob Stradling](https://github.com/robstradling) at Sectigo, and the project is currently maintained at Sectigo by Rob Stradling and [Martijn Katerbarg](https://github.com/XolphinMartijn).
 It is hoped that other publicly-trusted CAs and ecosystem participants will benefit and collaborate on future development. :-)

 The "metal" suffix was chosen for its double-meaning: it's both an abbreviation of "meta-linter" and it conveys the idea that linting strengthens the PKI!